 When Bourgeois left, Théophile Busnel from Breton took over the series until in 1905, he left to start his own series “Farces du petit cousin Chariot”; however he returned to “les Aventures”.
-From June 1906, the feature occurred every other week alternating with “Les Contes du père Rheault” See BARRÉ Raoul.
+From June 1906, the feature occurred every other week alternating with Raoul Barré’s “Les Contes du père Rheault”

 In June 1907, Busnel had “Timothée” travel around the world.
 On these travels he was accompanied by petit Jean and Professor Fendl’air an aviator “Timothée” met on his travels.
 Busnel continued the series till he died September 1908.
 This appears to have been the end of the strip.

 After World War 1, La Patrie revived “les Aventures de Timothée”, now cartooned by Arthur LeMay, but it did not last.
-It had been replaced by cheaper American imports in translation as was the other native created strips.
+It was replaced by cheaper American imports in translation as was the other native created strips.